0xProject/0x-monorepo/packages/sra-report/README.md

 ## Contributing

-We strongly encourage that the community help us make improvements and determine the future direction of the protocol.
+We welcome improvements and fixes from the wider community!
 To report bugs within this package, please create an issue in this repository.

-Please read our [contribution guidelines](../../CONTRIBUTING.md) before getting started.
+Please read our [contribution guidelines](./CONTRIBUTING.md) before getting started.

-### Install Dependencies
+### Install dependencies

 If you don't have yarn workspaces enabled (Yarn < v1.0) - enable them: